tylerneylon/math/randnn/randnn.md

 intermediate $y_i$ vector has 30 coordinates.

 ![A focused look at one particular neural network.
-Read the images from left-to-right, then top-to-bottom.
+Read the images from left to right, then top to bottom.
 The top-left image shows outputs from the first layer alone.
 The bottom-right image shows outputs from the final, 18th layer.](images/adding_layers@2x.png){#fig:fig10}